cagarweyne/es2015/Iterators & Generators.md

 In the shorthand version of adding methods to objects in ES6 you ommit the function keyword, this means that when creating a Generator function you place the star immediately before the method name.
 You can leave blank space between the method name and the star, as the whitespace will simply be ignored.

 ##Iterables and for-of
 As we've already seen in the section on Arrays, Sets, and Maps, we can use the for..of loop to iterate over these objects.
 An iterable is an object with a `Symbol.iterator` property.
 So in other words, all iterable objects in ES6 have this property on them.
-This is actually a method that returns an iterator for the iterable object.
+This is actually a method that returns an iterator for the iterable object.As we've already seen in previous sections, we can use the for loop with an iterable.

+When using a normal for loop, we have to keep track of the index, however when we used iterators we no longer had this issue.
+Now when we use for of on an iterable it removes the need for us to track an index when iterating over an iterable all together.
+So this means that we don't need to keep track of anything with the for of loop, and we simply have available to us the contents of each item in a collection.

 ##Accessing the Default Iterator